basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 configured using non-default settings.

-Riak CS's settings typically reside in a CS node's `riak-cs.conf` and `advanced.config` files, both of which are typically located in the `/etc/riak- cs` directory.
+Riak CS's settings typically reside in a CS node's `riak-cs.conf` and `advanced.config` files, both of which are typically located in the `/etc/riak-cs` directory.
 The newer `riak-cs.conf` file is a simple list of `configuration = option` pairs, but there are some configuration options that can only be changed through the `advanced.config` file.
 That file looks something like:

 ```advancedconfig
 {riak_cs, [